Photo: Pexels/Kampus Production

 READ MORE:

-An impact assessment of the scheme’s first year found that the payment is having a consistent, positive impact on almost all indicators, including practice development, sectoral retention, and well-being.
+An impact assessment of the scheme’s first year found the payment having a consistent, positive impact on almost all indicators, including practice development, sectoral retention and well-being.

 The extension comes a week after a petition calling for the retention and expansion of the Basic Income for the Arts gained over 10,000 signatures.